Alaska Road Trip: Denali-Valdez (7 days)

 Read more about our Sea Kayaking at Columbia Glacier experience.

-After a quick refreshing shower we head out to have dinner at Mike's Place.
+After a quick refreshing shower we headed out to have dinner at Mike's Place.
 The ambience was great with live music and the food was delicious.

-Now the sad truth.
-It was time to leave Valdez.
-All 3 days we spent some time strolling by the harbor watching cute otters and loving the landscape.
-On our way out we made few stops along Keystone Canyon to check out waterfalls and click pictures.
-There were many lookouts with hiking trails through out the drive where we could park and wander about.
+On our way out we made few stops along Keystone Canyon to check out the waterfalls and click pictures.
+There were many lookouts with hiking trails through out the drive where we could just park and wander about.

 Unlike our hot drive in, it was raining along Glenn highway which was pleasant and also a great photo opportunity.
 Fireweed and black spruce were a sight to look at.
-We checked in at a hotel in Wasilla to end our last night in Alaska.
+By the end of the day, we checked-in to a hotel in Wasilla for our last night in Alaska.

-Our return flight to LA wasn't until midnight.
-So we decided to spend this day around Anchorage visiting some of the places we visited during our previous trip.
+Day 7 (Anchorage): Our return flight to LA wasn't until midnight, so we decided to spend this day around Anchorage visiting some of the places we visited during our previous trip.
 Our first stop was Beluga Point.
-We did not see any whales, not even the first time, but enjoyed some quiet time watching the spectacular beauty of Turnagain Arm.
+We did not see any whales (not even on our previous trip) but enjoyed some quiet time watching the spectacular beauty of Turnagain Arm.

 Then we headed to Alaska Wildlife Conservation Center.
 This is not just a place to see cubs, calves and other wildlife but also a place to capture stunning views.
 Our next stop was Portage lake visitor center.
-From the parking lot a short dense hiking trail led us to a calm and absolutely serene mossy forest where a wider trail ran deeper into Chugach national forest.
-Time constraint did not permit us a boat ride to Portage Glacier which once had covered the entire landscape.
+From the parking lot a short dense hiking trail led us to a calm and absolutely serene mossy forest, where a wider trail ran deeper into Chugach National Forest.
+Time constraint did not allow us a boat ride to Portage Glacier, which once had covered the entire landscape.

 Our last stop for the trip was Byron Glacier.
 An easy scenic hiking trail beside glacial rapids led us to a mountain of rocks.
 We climbed up the boulders only to discover the glacier had retreated quite a lot.
 Nonetheless it was a good finish to our trip.